Formation of dense filaments induced by runaway supermassive black holes: Simulations

 \subsection{Simulation setup}

 The hydrodynamical evolution of the polytrope is simulated using a publicly available code, \texttt{GIZMO} \citep{Hopkins2015}\footnote{\url{https://bitbucket.org/phopkins/gizmo-public/src/master/}}, in which various particle-based computational fluid dynamics schemes are available.
 We employ the default setting of the hydrodynamics solvers in \texttt{GIZMO}.
-32 neighbour particles weighted with the cubic spline kernel are used in estimating the density and solving hydrodynamics equations.
+32 neighbour particles weighted with the cubic spline kernel are used to estimate the density and solve the hydrodynamic equations.
 Magnetic fields are not considered.
 In each simulation, we employ 20,000,000 particles.